thimbleio/maelstrom/README.md

 ```bash
 $ pip install py-maelstrom
 ```
+You must have setuptools installed prior to installation.
 To install the package manually please refer to our installation guide.

 ## Get Started
 Example usage of Maelstrom: